-In this paper, we present a comprehensive analysis strategy that addresses all these limitations at once.
-Our model is a hierarchical Bayesian framework to estimate the LF parameters, which allows combining multiple surveys with an accurate treatment of selection effects and reconstructing the properties of the parent population, as traced by the observed samples.
-Specifically, we construct the likelihood function of the observed data given a set of parameters for an assumed form of the luminosity function, linking the observed quantities to the true, unobservable properties of the sources, while explicitly accounting for the survey selection functions.
-From this, we derive the posterior probability distribution of the luminosity function parameters conditioned on the observed data.
-We then validate our Bayesian method by generating mock catalogs, both for individual surveys with idealized selection functions and different sky coverage, and for combinations of surveys with heterogeneous characteristics.
+In this paper we present a comprehensive analysis strategy that addresses all these limitations at once.
+Our model is a hierarchical Bayesian framework that we used to estimate the LF parameter; it allows us to combine multiple surveys with an accurate treatment of selection effects and to reconstruct the properties of the parent population, as traced by the observed samples.
+Specifically, we constructed the likelihood function of the observed data given a set of parameters for an assumed form of the LF, linking the observed quantities to the true, unobservable properties of the sources while explicitly accounting for the survey selection functions.
+From this, we derived the posterior probability distribution of the LF parameters conditioned on the observed data.
+We then validated our Bayesian method by generating mock catalogues, both for individual surveys with idealized selection functions and different sky coverage and for combinations of surveys with heterogeneous characteristics.

-Although we focus in this work on the problem of estimating the luminosity function of galaxies, we emphasize that this framework is fully general and can be applied to any population of objects described by an observed luminosity, or even generalized to any extensive quantity, such as mass.
-Furthermore, the model, here explicit for a Schechter function, can also be generalized to any shape by replacing $\Phi$ with the desired form.
+Although we focus in this work on the problem of estimating the LF of galaxies, we emphasize that this framework is fully general and can be applied to any population of objects described by an observed luminosity, or even generalized to any extensive quantity, such as mass.
+Furthermore, the model, here explicitly for a Schechter function, can be generalized to any shape by replacing $\Phi$ with the desired form.